 The Melt Flight Crew

-M.E.L.T. (formerly Melt) is a Pittsburgh-based fuzz rock trio formed by Joey Troupe (guitar/vocals), James May (bass/vocals), and J.J.
+MM.E.L.T. (formerly Melt) is a Pittsburgh-based fuzz rock trio composed of Joey Troupe (guitar/vocals), James May (bass/vocals), and J.J.
 Young (drums/vocals) — three veterans of the Steel City’s music scene.
-Troupe made his mark with Paddy the Wanderer; May brings experience from Aberrant Kingdom and Spare Arrows; and Young’s output includes over 10 projects, his solo venture BITE, and co-founding the music media collective Steel City Death Club.
+Troupe cut his teeth in Paddy the Wanderer; May brings a heavy low end from Aberrant Kingdom and Spare Arrows; and Young’s prolific output includes over 10 projects, a solo venture under the name BITE, and co-founding the music media collective Steel City Death Club.

-In early 2025, the band rebranded as M.E.L.T. due to trademark conflicts and is set to release their highly-anticipated third album under the new name in October 2025 — ushering in a new era, while staying true to their raw, genre-pushing sound.
+In early 2025, the band rebranded as M.E.L.T. due to trademark conflicts and is now gearing up to release their highly anticipated third album — ushering in a new era while staying true to their raw, genre-defying sound.

 Director Troupe